compintell/Mooncake.jl/bench/README.md

 # Benchmarking

 There are two flavours of benchmarks implemented in `run_benchmarks.jl`.
-One is a set of pass / fail tests designed to check that large performance regressions are avoided in `Tapir.jl`.
+One is a set of pass / fail tests designed to check that large performance regressions are avoided in `Mooncake.jl`.
-The other is a set of comparisons between a variety of frameworks -- this set is designed to give a rough sense of where `Tapir.jl` stands in comparison to other AD frameworks, and the results should not be thought of as pass / fail tests.
+The other is a set of comparisons between a variety of frameworks -- this set is designed to give a rough sense of where `Mooncake.jl` stands in comparison to other AD frameworks, and the results should not be thought of as pass / fail tests.

-## Tapir-Only Benchmarking
+## Mooncake-Only Benchmarking

 The benchmarking runs as part of CI, and evaluates a sequence of pass / fail tests.